redhat-openinfra-lab/openinfra-docs/docs/CephInstallation.md

        - /dev/vdb
     ```

-7. Run the cephadm bootstrap command.
+9. Run the cephadm bootstrap command.

     ```
-    # cephadm bootstrap --mon-ip 172.20.17.40 --apply-spec /root/ceph/initial-cluster-config.yaml --initial-dashboard-password changeme --registry-json /root/ceph/registry-login.json --cluster-network 10.20.1.0/24
+    # cephadm bootstrap --mon-ip 172.20.17.40 --apply-spec /root/ceph/initial-cluster-config.yaml --initial-dashboard-password changeme --dashboard-password-noupdate --registry-json /root/ceph/registry-login.json --cluster-network 10.20.1.0/24
+    ```

-8. Once the bootstrap is complete, check the status of the cluster with the `ceph status` command.
+10. Once the bootstrap is complete, check the status of the cluster with the `ceph status` command.

-9. If firewalld is enabled, ensure the following ports are opened on all nodes that run the `MON` and/or `OSD` service:
+11. If firewalld is enabled, ensure the following ports are opened on all nodes that run the `MON` and/or `OSD` service:

     MON: